dbogatic/poa_blockchain/README.md

 * Send a test transaction.

-* Verify that test transaction was recorded in our blockchain and registered in our [MyCrypto](https://mycrypto.com/account) wallet.
+* Verify that test transaction was recorded in our blockchain and registered in our [MyCrypto](https://mycrypto.com/account) account.

 #
 ### Setup a Proof of Authority (PoA) Blockchain with Geth